High-Resolution Image Synthesis via Next-Token Prediction: Experiments

 \subsection{Experiment Setup}

 \paragraph{Dataset.} We employ an internally curated dataset comprising over 1 billion image-text pairs for training.
 Each image has a minimum shorter side length of 512 pixels.
 To maintain high quality, images with aesthetic scores below $5.0$ are excluded using the LAION-AI aesthetic predictor\footnote{\url{github.com/LAION-AI/aesthetic-predictor}}.
 Additionally, OCR tools filter out images containing text, which constrains the model from generating text but enhances its learning of other real-world concepts.
 English captions are generated for each image using InternVL2~\citep{chen2023internvl, chen2024far}, and enhanced with image tags (e.g., style tags, data source).
 Synthetic datasets, like JourneyDB~\citep{sun2024journeydb}, are carefully incorporated despite their efficacy in accelerating convergence~\citep{chen2023pixart, gao2024lumina}.
 We hypothesize that over-dependence on synthetic data might limit the model's output diversity, reducing data utility.
 Thus, synthetic data constitutes only about 5\% of the dataset, ensuring D-JEPA$\cdot$T2I generates authentic content, albeit with slower convergence.

-\paragraph{Training.} The D-JEPA$\cdot$T2I model is an extension of D-JEPA-H~\citep{chen2024denoising} with 2.6 billion parameters.
-Training is strategically split into two phases for optimal performance.

-Initially, the model is trained on fixed-resolution images of $256 \times 256$ pixels using a batch size of 2048 across 1 million steps.
+\paragraph{Training.} The D-JEPA$\cdot$T2I model extends D-JEPA-H~\citep{chen2024denoising} and comprises 2.6 billion parameters.
+Training is strategically divided into two phases. \textit{Initially}, the model is trained on images no larger than $256 \times 256$ pixels\footnote{For images with resolutions greater than $256 \times 256$, we apply aspect ratio-preserving resizing.}, using a batch size of 2048 for 100k steps, with only statistical analysis sampling applied.
 This phase is crucial for enhancing textual concept comprehension.
-A cosine annealing schedule adjusts the learning rate from $1 \times 10^{-5}$ to $1 \times 10^{-6}$, with a warm-up of 100k steps.
-The second phase diversifies image scales and resolutions with batches dynamically based on sampled resolutions from a truncated normal distribution (see Sec.~\ref{sec: data feedback}).
-This evolution transitions from $\mathrm{trunc\_norm}(0.512, 0.12, 0.256, 1.024)$ to $\mathrm{trunc\_norm}(1.024, 1.0, 0.256, 4.096)$.
-Image resolutions progress from approximately $128$ to $384$ pixels, reaching up to 1024 pixels eventually.
-Batch sizes are adjusted according to image size, maintaining a constant learning rate of $5 \times 10^{-5}$ over an additional 200k steps.
+A cosine annealing schedule is employed, adjusting the learning rate from $1 \times 10^{-5}$ to $1 \times 10^{-6}$, with a warm-up of 10k steps. \textit{In the second phase}, the model trains on diverse image scales and resolutions, with batch sizes dynamically adjusted based on sampled resolutions from a truncated normal distribution (see Para.~\ref{para: sas}).
+Image resolutions progressively increase from $128$ to $1024$ pixels over the subsequent 500k iterations.
+Refer to the \textit{supplementary material} for more details on resolution sampling.
+During this phase, critic model sampling is introduced and updated every 40k iterations.